aliaamin/rm/assignment1_v3.md

 #### Analysis 2: Is transmission type the only variable that influences mpg?
 What are the car variables which have strong correlation with mpg?

+We can see from anova test below that in addition to am, 5 other variables, namely cyl, disp, hp, wt and vs is a strong predictor to mpg outcome.
+The anova test shows significant result when taking into account of these 6 variables.
+The test also shows that the variables qsec, drat, gear and carb is not the best predictor.

 ```r
 fita <- lm(mpg ~ am, data = mtcars)
 fitb <- update(fita, mpg ~ am + cyl + disp + hp + wt + vs)